go-acoustic/SampleCode_Connect_iOS_SwiftUI/README.md

 `use_frameworks!`

-In the respective targets for your project in the Podfile add the following line if you want to use Tealeaf SDK's release version
+In the respective targets for your project in the Podfile add the following line if you want to use Connect SDK's release version

-`pod 'Tealeaf'`
+`pod 'AcousticConnect'`

-In the respective targets for your project in the Podfile add the following line if you want to use Tealeaf SDK's debug version
+In the respective targets for your project in the Podfile add the following line if you want to use Connect SDK's debug version

-`pod 'TealeafDebug'`
+`pod 'AcousticConnectDebug'`

-You will notice that by default the sample application uses `pod 'TealeafDebug'`
+You will notice that by default the sample application uses `pod 'AcousticConnectDebug'`

-**Note** that you can use only one of `pod 'Tealeaf'` or `pod 'TealeafDebug'`.
+**Note** that you can use only one of `pod 'AcousticConnect'` or `pod 'AcousticConnectDebug'`.
 Do not use both at the same time.

 Now you need to install the pods by running one of the following commands.